Does the EWS judgment remove the 50% cap on reservations?

 Four days after the Supreme Court upheld the validity of the quota for economically weaker sections, extending reservations to 59.5% of the population, the Jharkhand Assembly passed a bill increasing total reservations in educational institutions and government jobs in the state from 60% to 77%.

 Both figures cross the 50% upper limit for reservations set by the Supreme Court.
 While this cap can be breached in exceptional circumstances, courts have consistently struck down reservations when they breach this ceiling.
-However. legal experts are divided if this criterion changes after the judgement on the quota for member of the economically weaker sections.
+However, legal experts are divided if this criterion changes after the judgement on the quota for members of the economically weaker sections.

 While some believe that this judgement will help states such as Tamil Nadu, where reservations stand at 69% even before reservations for the economically weaker sections, many believe that this judgement simply reiterates the existing law and so will have no impact.